iManagement

 Early March (Photo: Wolfhard S. Hüsken)

-• Replace the queen (better hygienic behavior)
+• Replace the queen (better hygienic behaviour).

-• Sulfur weak colonies, melt all frames
+• Sulphur weak colonies; melt down all frames.

-• Find a better location
+• Find a better location.

 16. Intruder: Varroa destructor

-Photo: S. Imboden, 22 December, 3 days after oxalic-acid treatment
+Photo: S. Imboden, 22 December, 3 days after oxalic acid treatment

 (Photo: S. Imboden, 20 November)